-We look forward to welcoming hundreds of guests at Commencement activities on the Manchester University campus on Sunday, May 19.
+Manchester University looks forward to welcoming hundreds of guests at Commencement activities on the North Manchester campus.

-For lunch on Graduation Day, the dining commons in the Union will offer a full buffet from 11 a.m. until 1:30 p.m.
-Also available will be sandwiches and snacks at The Oaks and complimentary coffee and water at Outtakes.
+Enjoy the buffet in Haist Commons or visit The Oaks for sandwiches.
+Complimentary coffee and water are available at Outtakes.
 For details about the menu and pricing, please visit the Lunch Menu page.

-Commencement exercises take place at 2:30 p.m. in the Physical Education and Recreation Center (PERC).
 Doors will open at 1:30.
-Each senior is eligible for five reserved seating tickets, which will be available in the Campus Store attached to their cap and gown order.
-Unreserved seating is available for those without tickets.
+Each senior is eligible for five “reserved seating” tickets, which will be available in the Campus Store attached to his or her cap and gown order.
+Tickets for unreserved seats are not required to attend Commencement.

-Immediately following Commencement, graduates and their families are invited to the Union for refreshments.
+Graduates and their families are invited to the Jo Young Switzer Center for refreshments.

-Facilities for both Baccalaureate and Commencement are handicap accessible.
-For further information on accommodations for those needing special seating, call 260-982-5050.
+Facilities for both Baccalaureate and Commencement are fully accessible.
+Those needing special seating should call 260-982-5050.

-Professional photographers will record Commencement and take individual photographs of each student receiving the diploma.
+Professional photographers will record Commencement and take individual photographs of students receiving their diplomas.
 Information on these individual photos will be sent to students' families.
 Online streaming video will be available for those who cannot attend the ceremonies.
 (The same video will be broadcast on the campus Cable TV Channel 98.)
-DVDs of the video will be made available as well, and more information concerning the DVDs will be posted as it becomes available.
+DVDs of the video will be made available for purchase.
 Other photography of students receiving their diplomas during the ceremony is strongly discouraged.

 Questions about graduation at Manchester University can be directed to Karen Brace, administrative assistant to the president, at firstname.lastname@example.org or at 260-982-5050.